 5. VoIP Phones

 We’ve referenced “VoIP” a couple of times.
-VoIP is an acronym for Voice over Internet Protocol.
+The word is an acronym for Voice over Internet Protocol.
 VoIP phones are plugged into a network switch rather than into a local PBX.
-With VoIP service, the traditional PBX functionality that lights up phones, controls what’s in their displays and makes them ring is replaced by PBX functionality that runs in the cloud.
+With VoIP service, the traditional PBX functionality that lights up phones, controls what’s in their displays, and makes them ring is replaced by PBX functionality that runs in the cloud.

-With VoIP, two or three digit internal extension dialing works just as with a traditional PBX.
+With VoIP, two or three-digit internal extension dialing works like a traditional PBX.

 Small businesses are moving to VoIP in large numbers.
-Unfortunately, some small businesses commit to VoIP without first analyzing the internet, router and switch speeds & configurations needed to properly support a hosted VoIP solution.
+Unfortunately, some small companies commit to VoIP without first analyzing the internet, router, and switch speeds & configurations needed to properly support a hosted VoIP solution.

 6. Desktop and Notebook Computers

-At one point, most small businesses provided all employees with Microsoft Windows desktop or mini-tower boxes.
-These boxes were connected to a keyboard, mouse and monitor.
+Most small businesses once provided all employees with Microsoft Windows desktop or mini-tower boxes.
+These boxes were connected to a keyboard, mouse, and monitor.

-For companies that have made a deep commitment to Google’s G Suite or to Microsoft’s Office 365 and to the cloud in general, some employees may need nothing more than a Chromebook or a Chromebox, which are inexpensive “browser-only” machines.
+For companies that have made a deep commitment to Google Workspace or Microsoft’s Office 365 and the cloud in general, some employees may need nothing more than a Chromebook or a Chromebox, which are inexpensive “browser-only” machines.

-Often connected to both VoIP phones and to computers are headsets.
+Often connected to both VoIP phones and computers are headsets.

 In addition to providing physical phones, most hosted VoIP providers also offer virtual phone software that can run on a desktop or laptop computer.

-There are other software VoIP or partially VoIP services such as Skype, GoToMeeting and Google’s Hangouts Meet, the audio component of which is best accessed with a USB headset — not with a computer’s built-in microphone and speakers.
+There are other software VoIP or partially VoIP services such as Zoom and Google Meet, the audio component of which is best accessed with a USB headset—not with a computer’s built-in microphone and speakers.

 Headsets come in all shapes and sizes.
-On the high end, a device such as the Plantronics Savi 700 series not only has a wireless headset, but the base connection can be switched among a desktop phone, a computer and a mobile phone with the press of a button.
+On the high end, a device such as the Poly Savi 8200 series not only has a wireless headset but the base connection can be switched among a desktop phone, a computer, and a mobile phone with the press of a button.

 For companies that have gone “all-in” on the cloud, there may not be a single server to be found in the office.

-More commonly, there are a few servers in place that run in-house databases such as ERP systems, document management systems and data marts.
+More commonly, a few servers run in-house databases such as ERP systems, document management systems, and data marts.